 Welcome to Cottonwood Station, a reproduction living history of an early day Kansas town.
 Developed and maintained by the Meriden Antique Engine and Threshers Association (MAETA), established in 1977.
 Our purpose is to preserve, through living history, early farming techniques, the appreciation of antique engines, occupations and cultures in small towns and rural areas of early Kansas.

 If you would like to host an event on our grounds, please contact Jody Kirkwood at (785) 484-3713.

-Meetings are at 7pm the 4th Sunday of every month (except December) in the General Store.
+Meetings are generally at 7pm the 4th Sunday of every month (except December) in the Bloomfield Church.

 Please note: beginning in 2014, membership dues are going up to $20 for members age 12 and over.

-If you are interested in membership, fill out our Membership Application and mail to: Meriden Threshers Association, 4351 81st Street, Meriden, KS 66512
+If you are interested in membership, fill out our Membership Application and mail to: Meriden Threshers Association, 15034 Nemaha Road, Valley Falls, KS 66088.

 The Meriden Antique Engine and Threshers Association is a non-profit entity under the 501(c)(3) statute.